-It is an expectation that teachers carry out at least 1 detailed piece of written marking per week in both Writing and Maths books.
 All 'big write' pieces should be marked by the teacher as an assessment piece.
-Feedback should be used as a means of further developing children's skills acquired during the teaching process.
+Feedback should be used as a means of further developing children's skills acquired during the teaching process and adhere to 'The Write Stuff' marking key set out below.

 Feedback should be specific and challenging yet have a low task complexity.
+It must also link directly to the enquiry question or identified skills relevant to the lesson.
 This is important as the tasks set through written feedback should be something which children can achieve without the aid of a teacher or teaching assistant whilst at the same time stretching and further progressing them within the skill/lesson.
 Expectations for marking across the wider curriculum are the same.